y2236li/Brief-ML-and-DL-Projects/README.md

 ## Path Finding by Q Learning<a name ="SimpleQLearning></a>
 [back to top](#backtotop)

-This project aims to find a optimal path from a given node to another <br>
+This project aims to find an optimal path from a given node to another <br>
 Path Visualization: <br>
 ![PathVisualization](https://github.com/y2236li/Brief-ML-and-DL-Projects/blob/master/Path%20Finding%20by%20Q%20Learning/Path%20Finding%20Visualization.png) <br>